 Street Fighter Alpha 3 (known in some countries as Street Fighter Zero 3) is a 2D fighting game developed and released by Capcom for arcades (using the CPS-2 hardware) on June 29, 1998.

-The third (and final) main installment of the Street Fighter Alpha trilogy (a spin-off Street Fighter series) and the sequel to Street Fighter Alpha 2, Street Fighter Alpha 3 features six new playable fighters (Blanka, E. Honda, and Vega from Street Fighter II, Cody from Final Fight, Sakura's schoolgirl rival Karin, and Japanese wrestler R. Mika), three new hidden fighters (Balrog from Street Fighter II and elite assassins Juli and Juni), new background stages, completely new music (with a different overarching style), new gameplay mechanics (such as a new throwing system, which is a now a separate button combination, and the "Guard Crush" system, which leaves players vulnerable if they block too much), and a new system of "fighting styles" (replacing the "Normal/Auto" system with three unique fighting styles, called "Isms", each with their own special abilities and traits).
+The third and final main installment of the spin-off Street Fighter Alpha trilogy and the sequel to Street Fighter Alpha 2, Street Fighter Alpha 3 features nine new playable fighters (including Sakura's schoolgirl rival Karin and Japanese wrestler R. Mika), new gameplay mechanics (such as the "Guard Crush" system, which leaves players vulnerable if they block too much), and a new system of "fighting styles", where players pick from three systems of special abilities and traits.

 The game received numerous ports and updates since its first release, adding eight playable fighters (for a grand total of 36) and new game modes (most notably the World Tour mode, which allows players to build up their character in a single-player campaign).
 It is one of the few arcade games to receive multiple arcade versions on completely different hardware (CPS-2 and NAOMI).